Why You Should (And Shouldn’t) Visit The Arenal Volcano National Park

 The Coladas trail is the Main Sector’s most popular hiking trail.
 It’s a flat, linear, forest trail that’s easy to walk.
 Branching off from this trail is a set of steps that lead a short but steep uphill climb to a volcano viewpoint.
 If you choose to make the climb, you’ll find yourself standing atop a mound of lava rocks referred to as Colada Lava 1992 (continue reading below for details).
-If you’d rather not ascend and descend the steps, you can either turn back and retrace your steps to the start of the Coladas trail, or else take the Ceiba trail which branches off the Coladas trail to the south.
+If you’d rather not ascend and descend the steps, you can either turn back and retrace your steps to the start of the Coladas trail or else take the Ceiba trail which branches off the Coladas trail to the south.

-In order to reach the Ceiba trail you must first hike part of the Coladas trail.
+In order to reach the Ceiba trail, you must first hike part of the Coladas trail.
 You’ll find the start of the Ceiba trail at the back of the Arenal Volcano National Park near the set of steps that leads up to Colada Lava 1992.
 This half-circle forest trail is primarily flat and easy to walk.
-Along the way you’ll encounter the trail’s namesake tree: a giant, photo-worthy Ceiba tree.
+Along the way, you’ll encounter the trail’s namesake tree: a giant, photo-worthy Ceiba tree.
 If you hike the entire Ceiba trail, you’ll find it ends where it reconnects with the Coladas trail.
 At this point, in order to exit, you’ll follow the Coladas trail back to the Main Sector’s entrance.

 The flat, looped, and usually unoccupied Heliconias trail, which is accessed just beyond the entrance to the park, is the Arenal Volcano National Park‘s shortest trail.
 It can be fully explored in less than 30 minutes.
 Note that the Heliconia trail does not connect with the Coladas trail and/or the Ceiba trail.
 It also does not provide access to a volcano viewpoint or lava rocks.
-Hike this quick and easy trail only if your time and/or mobility is limited.
+Hike this quick and easy trail only if your time and/or mobility are limited.
 Otherwise, stick to the Coladas and Ceiba trails.

 Main Sector lava rocks